bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 ### Object wrap[\#](https://nodejs.org/dist/v16.13.1/docs/api/all.html#n-api_object-wrap)

-Node-API offers a way to “wrap” C++ classes and instances so that the class constructor and methods can be called from JavaScript.
+Node-API offers a way to "wrap” C++ classes and instances so that the class constructor and methods can be called from JavaScript.

 1. The [`napi_define_class`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#n-api_napi_define_class) API defines a JavaScript class with constructor, static properties and methods, and instance properties and methods that correspond to the C++ class.
 2. When JavaScript code invokes the constructor, the constructor callback uses [`napi_wrap`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#n-api_napi_wrap) to wrap a new C++ instance in a JavaScript object, then returns the wrapper object.